-SarahGeorge Durham, a Wix pro user, is a single mom of five from Atlanta, Georgia.
-She’s an entrepreneur and a website designer.
+SarahGeorge Durham, a Wix Ambassador, is a single mom of five from Atlanta, Georgia.
+She’s an entrepreneur, and one of the faces behind three4, a web design agency.
 But these definitions are just some of her “design elements” as she calls them.
 “From the second you are born, you are given design elements as if from a template – your name, your parents and family.
 Being a woman also has presets and layouts and design elements that come from things like culture and religion.”

 Life, according to Durham, is just like building a website.
 We are all born with a design we didn’t necessarily choose but as life goes by, we all get the opportunity to change our design.
-High on Design spoke to her about adapting the design template you were born with, and why we sometimes need to delete it entirely, to start from scratch.
+High on Design, Wix’s blog for professional creatives spoke to her about adapting the design template you were born with, and why we sometimes need to delete it entirely, to start from scratch.

 High on Design: What made you interested in tech and design?